-- 1. The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
-Any changes/additions/alterations of any binding element(s) shall be submitted to the Planning Commission or the Planning Commission's designee for review and approval; any changes/additions/alterations not so referred shall not be valid. - 2.
-The development shall be in accordance with the approved Preliminary Subdivision Plan.
-No further subdivision of the land into a greater number of lots than originally approved shall occur without approval of the Planning Commission. - 3.
-A certificate of occupancy must be received from the appropriate code enforcement department prior to occupancy of the structure or land for the proposed use.
-All binding elements requiring action and approval must be implemented prior to requesting issuance of the certificate of occupancy, unless specifically waived by the Planning Commission.
+- The development shall be in accordance with the approved district development plan, all applicable sections of the Land Development Code (LDC) and agreed upon binding elements unless amended pursuant to the Land Development Code.
+Any changes/additions/alterations of any binding element(s) shall be submitted to the Planning Commission or the Planning Commission's designee and to the City of Jeffersontown for review and approval; any changes/additions/alterations not so referred shall not be valid. - 2.
+No outdoor advertising signs, small freestanding signs, pennants, balloons, or banners shall be permitted on the site. - 3.
+Construction fencing shall be erected when off-site trees or tree canopy exists within 3' of a common property line.
+Fencing shall be in place prior to any grading or construction to protect the existing root systems from compaction.
+The fencing shall enclose the entire area beneath the tree canopy and shall remain in place until all construction is completed.
+No parking, material storage or construction activities are permitted within the protected area. - 4.
+Before any permit (including but not limited to building, parking lot, change of use, site disturbance) is requested: